 Note: Google has suspended My Business features during the current crisis and has limited Google Posts so its worth focusing effort on this for the moment.

 - A blog post about the effects of Coronavirus on your employees, your reasons for closing, and your plans for the future.

 - Instagram stories and daily posts about life outside of work.
 If you run a yoga studio, create short daily instructional videos.
 If you run a gym, host YouTube Live training sessions.
-CrossFit gym owner, post WODs on your blog and all social channels.
+CrossFit gym owners, post WODs on your blog and all social channels!

 - Start a live Q&A webinar to answer customer questions about their health and the therapies or treatments they are unable to enjoy during a business lockdown.

 Are you paying a big monthly fee for booking software?

 Ask your provider to pause your subscription if you don’t need it.
 If you’re still taking bookings but sales are down, ask for a discount on your plan for a few months.